-According to the data by World Health Organization, 350 million people suffer from depression around the globe.
+According to the data by the World Health Organization, 350 million people suffer from depression around the globe.
 It’s the leading cause of disability.
 That’s why in more developed countries, where the problems of depression treatment are addressed more often, even more advanced solutions for depression monitoring and daily therapy are invented.

 One of the most interesting means of therapeutic depression care is Transcranial direct current stimulation or tDCS.
 It is a form of neurostimulation that uses constant, low current delivered to the brain area of interest via electrodes on the scalp.